-The spawning-stock biomass (SSB) has remained well above MSY Btrigger since 2009.
+The spawning-stock biomass (SSB) has remained well above MSY Btrigger since 2009 (Figure 4).
 Fishing mortality (F) has been below FMSY since 2008, and has increased in recent years.
-Recruitment has been below average since 2010 with the exception of the 2013 year class, which is estimated to be the second highest in the series R5.
-The species is considered, in its most recent stock assessment, to have a biomass above the limit reference point (or proxy) and passes Clause C1.2.
+Recruitment has been below average since 2010 with the exception of the 2013 year class, which is estimated to be the second highest in the series (ICES, 2018 R4).